d6lts/htmlmail/README.txt

    branch, but only 8% of its code with the [15]6.x-1.x branch.

    Let your compatibility expectations be adjusted accordingly.
-     * Run update.php immediately after uploading new code.
      * Check the module dependencies, as they have changed.
-This version of [16]HTML Mail depends on:
+The latest version of [16]HTML Mail depends on:
           + [17]Autoload
           + [18]Mail System (6.x-2.2 or later)
+     * Run update.php immediately after uploading new code.
      * The user-interface for adding email header and footer text has been removed.
 Headers and footers may be added by template files and/or by enabling the [19]Echo module.